-These succulent thai style marinated chicken skewers are full of Asian inspired flavour that you won’t be able to resist!
-Perfect for the BBQ, entertaining or to be enjoyed as a simple family meal with a side – they are very versatile!
+These succulent Thai-style marinated chicken skewers are full of Asian-inspired flavours that you won't be able to resist!
+Perfect for the BBQ, entertaining (when we can) or to be enjoyed as a simple family meal with a side - they are very versatile!
 These chicken skewers are Paleo, Whole30 and Keto friendly.

 If you have been following my blog for a while you will know that I love Asian inspired food.......

 A few of my recipes have been inspired after various trips overseas such as my Vietnamese Chicken Pho, Gado Gado Indonesian Salad, and Vietnamese Prawn Noodle Salad with Spicy Peanut Dressing.

 It is such a common sight when wandering around busy streets in South East Asia to come across a vendor selling chicken skewers that are cooked over hot charcoal letting off a fragrant smokiness that reminds your senses that there is no doubt you could be anywhere but South East Asia.

 These Thai grilled chicken skewers remind me of those times and bring back many fond food memories.

 The marinade for these chicken skewers is quite simply a few of our favourite ingredients thrown together and it seems to work - making the chicken full flavoured, tender and juicy!

 BBQ season is nearly over for us now in New Zealand.
 Well........actually it is officially over .....but luckily it has still been warm enough to cook outside.

 Our BBQ is well used and we always cook outside well into autumn.
 We are definitely warm weather lovers in our household and try to hold on to summer as long as we can!
 We have a standard gas BBQ and a charcoal BBQ, we usually cook these skewers on the grill plate on the gas BBQ as it is much quicker.